ringku09/alva/README.md

 **alva** is an R package for identifying drug-target interaction genes using perturbation data.

-Workflow of ToxAssay in five main steps:
+Workflow of ALVA in five main steps:
 <img src="man/figures/alva_model.jpg" width="890"/>

 ## Installation